 Duties related to the preservation of the building

 The condo syndicate is responsible for taking out an insurance policy covering the entire building against the usual risks (theft, fire, etc.).

 The condo syndicate may also be held liable in the event of a failure in the field of building maintenance management.
-In particular, the syndicate must make sure to have the necessary work performed for the maintenance and preservation of the building.
+In particular, the syndicate must make sure to have the necessary work performed for the maintenance and preservation of the building including the cleaning of the common areas.
 This obligation is expressly mentioned in Bill 16 amending Section 1039 of the Civil Code of Québec.

 Protecting the rights relating to the building and the condominium

 In addition to sending out statements of the common fees to be paid and posting incoming payments, the condo syndicate is responsible for ensuring that any unpaid fees are collected.
 This involves implementing any legal remedy to collect the fees from co-owners in default.

 In the context of a dispute with a co-owner or a third party, the condo syndicate not only may, but must represent the condominium and initiate any remedy necessary to protect its interests.
 This type of situation may occur in the event of non-compliance with the provisions of the declaration of co-ownership or unauthorized work affecting the common areas, for example.

 Operations of common interest

 The law also stipulates that it is the responsibility of the condo syndicate to take the necessary steps to ensure compliance with the provisions of the declaration of co-ownership and to enforce the building by-laws with tenants and—more broadly—all occupants of the building.